bahrus/litter-g/README.md

 1)  Adds properties latitude, longitude to the div DOM element.
 2)  Updates the input property any time either of those properties change (with a little debouncing), thus causing lit-html to rerender.

-**NOTE:** The "tr = " is optional text.
+**NB I:** The "tr = " is optional text.
 This allows VSCode to provide intellisense on the expression without giving syntax errors by the polymer server (possibly caused by how Babel interprets the text.)
 It stands for template result.

+**NB II:** The underscores (_latitude, _longitude) are optional, but they are recommended, in order avoid any concerns about a native property being added to the Native HTML element (div) in this case.
+It's difficult to imagine the W3C adding properties "latitude" and "longitude" to the div element, but just in case.
+Presumably, they wouldn't add properties begining with an underscore.

 ##   [IE11 Support](https://youtu.be/YVi6ZYzD_Gc?t=275)